akhodakivskiy/VimFx/documentation/api.md

 ### Category object

-A category is an object with the follwing properties:
+A category is an object with the following properties:

 - name(): `Function`.
 Returns a human readable name of the category used in the help dialog and VimFx’s settings page in the Add-ons Manager.
 Config file